xMannyGamingx/NowPlaying/README.md

 If you want a solution for macOS, check out [NowPlayingRetreiver](https://github.com/adarhef/NowPlayingRetriever).
 Sadly it can't be used with this widget.

-## Contributing

-Pull requests are more than welcome to address any issue you see and expand on this project further.
-It'd be best to discuss your ideas in an Issue first though.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)